r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once started, the application will take measurements of the Internet speed in 5-minute cycles.
+Once started, the application will perform Internet speed measurements in 5-minute cycles.

-Results of the Internet speed measurements, presented in an elegant way, can be viewed at `127.0.0.1:3000` (replace `3000` with the port set in your `.env`/`.env.local` file).
+Go to `127.0.0.1:3000` in your web browser to see the results of the Internet speed measurements in an elegant form.

 ## Docker

-Application has a Docker configuration that simplifies the process of running the application in development and production mode.
+The application comes with a Docker configuration that simplifies the process of running it in both `development` and `production` modes.

-Launching an application with Docker requires only basic edits to the `.env` file.
+Starting an application with Docker requires only basic edits to the `.env` file.

-(_it is recommended to edit the `.env` file, otherwise you will have to pass the location of a different file each time you try to launch the application in Docker_).
+(_it's recommended to edit the `.env` file to avoid the need to pass the location of a different file each time you launch the application in Docker_)

-- `DATABASE_HOST` - database host should be defined as `app-database` (name of the database container)
+- `DATABASE_HOST`: Set the database host to `app-database`, which is the name of the database container.
-- `DATABASE_SYNCHRONIZE` - option should be set to `true` when the application is launched in the docker for the first time to create the basic structure of the database.
+- `DATABASE_SYNCHRONIZE`: Set this option to `true` for the first time the application is launched in Docker to create the basic structure of the database.

-Next, start the container with the appropriate profile.
+Next, start the container with the appropriate profile:

 ```bash
 # Run the application in production mode